Halalaluyafail3/Lua-5.4-Event-System/README.md

 ### void __EDisconnect(Connection)

-Disconnects the Connection, preventing **all** further calls of the function from the Connection, including when the Connection would be fired by a __EFire call that was running during the call of __EDisconnect.
+Disconnects the Connection (if Connection is connected), preventing **all** further calls (until reconnection) of the function from the Connection, including when the Connection would be fired by a __EFire call that was running during the call of __EDisconnect.

 ### void __EReconnect(Connection)

-Reconnects the Connection.
+Reconnects the Connection (if Connection isn't connected).

 ### boolean __EIsConnected(Connection)